- Food and Cooking»

 Traditionally Served on Jewish Holidays but Delicious Any Time of Year

 Rugelach typically are served on Jewish holidays like Hanukkah, Shavuot and Rosh Hashanah.
 But you certainly don't have to be Jewish to lose your heart—and your tummy—to these amazing cookies!
-In fact, for many years I've made them, along with my beautiful and delicious Rainbow Cookies and several other very special Christmas cookies from my recipe collection and packaged a nice assortment of them in pretty, doily-lined tins to give as holiday gifts to my family and friends of all faiths.
+In fact, for many years I've made them, along with several other very special Christmas cookies from my recipe collection, and packaged a nice assortment of them in pretty, doily-lined tins to give as holiday gifts to my family and friends of all faiths.